FREQUENTLY ASKED QUESTIONS

 9) Taking essential oils orally requires oils of impeccable quality and under the supervision of an appropriately trained doctor or therapist.

 2.5% = 15 drops essential oil per 30 ml carrier oil; 5 drops essential oil per 10 ml. carrier oil; 2-3 drops essential oil per 5 ml.
 2.5% solution is ideal for full body massage

 2.5% = 1 drop essential oil per 30-40 drops carrier oil

 5% = 30 drops essential oil per 30 ml carrier oil; 10 drops essential oil per 10 ml carrier oil; 5-6 drops essential oil per 5 ml.
 5% solution is good for local massage, and scalp oil.

 1% = 6 drops essential oil per 30 ml carrier oil; 2- 3 drops essential oil per 10 ml. carrier oil; 1-2 drops essential oil per 5m.
 1% dilution may be appropriate for young children or infirm older adults.
 Please check with a professional regarding oil selection and safety for this group.

-1% = 1 drop essential oil per 100 drops carrier oil
+1% = 1 drop of essential oil per 100 drops of carrier oil

 2-5 years: 1 drop of essential oil to 5 ml carrier oil 2 drops of essential oil to 10 ml. carrier oil